-- Fine Phase If fine phase will not adjust properly, readjust the horizontal phase by up to ± 2 clocks until the fine phase falls into place. - Hor Timing adjust the horizontal timing of the output signal to place the leading edge of sync coincident with other sources. - Vertical Timing set the vertical timing to a typical setting of 0 lines.
+- Fine Phase adjust for proper ScH phase with respect to other sources.
+If fine phase will not adjust properly, readjust the horizontal phase by up to ± 2 clocks until the fine phase falls into place. - Hor Timing adjust the horizontal timing of the output signal to place the leading edge of sync coincident with other sources. - Vertical Timing set the vertical timing to a typical setting of 0 lines.